A field service metric measures operational performance of a field service company, such as job completion rates or call booking rates.

 3. Average Response Time

-How quickly do your techs respond to customer calls?
-Monitoring this important metric measures the efficiency of the call handling and the technician’s response time.
-It informs your customer service goals — and, in turn, helps increase the average number of closed tickets.
+The average response time measures the efficiency of the call handling process and the technician’s response time.
+It informs your customer service goals and, in turn, helps increase the average number of closed tickets.

 If your business responds to calls for emergency service, understanding your average response time can help you fit more jobs (and more revenue) into your workday.